 How to transition from a walking boot

-When you first get out of a boot, you should resist the temptation to wear shoes for the entire day.
+When you first get out of a boot, resist the temptation to wear shoes for the entire day.
 It would be best if you gradually weaned out of your boot over a short period.
 Your doctor should direct the length of time you wean out of the boot.
-You should wear supportive shoes such as running trainers with good mid-foot support when out of the boot.
-Avoid wearing poor supporting work shoes, sandals or flip-flops.
+When out of the boot, you should wear supportive shoes, such as running trainers with good mid-foot support.
+Avoid wearing poorly supportive work shoes, sandals, or flip-flops.

-An example of weaning out of the boot over two weeks is described below.
+Below is an example of weaning out of the boot over two weeks.
 This protocol is suitable for fractures or stress fractures.

 Day 1-4: out of the boot for an hour in the morning and an hour in the afternoon